muratk5n/thirdwave/en/mbl/0119/2019/week03.md

 ---

 At Kleopatra Beach.
 M. Antony (some Roman paisan) gave this beach as a gift to Kleo.
 She used to walk around here and swim.

 ![](kleobeach.jpg)

 ---

 These f--ers are all the same.
 Giving public land as gift?
 Who u bitch?
-MA did some shady gumba shit, fell out of favor, then ran away w Kleo, later they committed suicide.
+MA did some shady goombah shit, fell out of favor, then ran away w Kleo, later they committed suicide.
 Landowner, agrarian fucks.

 I used to think K looked African, but turns out she was Greek, they did some recons, she prob looked liked this

 [Link](https://www.realmofhistory.com/wp-content/uploads/2016/11/timelapse-animation-reconstruction-cleopatra_1.jpg)